 - A username and password for your admin account.
 You can change the password later, but not the username.
 Pick a solid password, but one that’s something you will remember.

 - Your email address for the admin account

 - A theme to install (You can use whichever one you like!
 I personally use Arcade Basic over on my family’s ministry website and it works really well.
 It’s a great free theme you can get started with).

-Mompreneur Tip: I recommend paying for a site design and theme later, but for now a free one will get you started!
+Mompreneur Tip: I recommend paying for a premium theme later, but for now a free one will get you started!
 Remember, most things on your blog can be updated, beautified, and more later on.
 Don’t let a quest for perfection stop you from getting started.

 Once you’ve updated everything, it’s time to click “install” at the bottom.
 This will take a little bit of time, and you will receive an email when the installation is complete.

 Mompreneur Tip: I’d recommend stopping here for this work session, and coming back later to give everything a chance to populate and your site to update with the installation.